Gigabyte GeForce RTX 5050 Gaming OC

 • RGB lighting is present on Gigabyte GeForce RTX 5050 Gaming OC but not available on Gigabyte GeForce RTX 5060 OC Low Profile.

-• HDMI ports are 2 on Gigabyte GeForce RTX 5050 Gaming OC and 1 on Gigabyte GeForce RTX 5060 OC Low Profile.
+• HDMI port count is 2 on Gigabyte GeForce RTX 5050 Gaming OC and 1 on Gigabyte GeForce RTX 5060 OC Low Profile.

-• DisplayPort outputs are 2 on Gigabyte GeForce RTX 5050 Gaming OC and 3 on Gigabyte GeForce RTX 5060 OC Low Profile.
+• DisplayPort outputs number 2 on Gigabyte GeForce RTX 5050 Gaming OC and 3 on Gigabyte GeForce RTX 5060 OC Low Profile.

 • Thermal Design Power (TDP) is 130W on Gigabyte GeForce RTX 5050 Gaming OC and 145W on Gigabyte GeForce RTX 5060 OC Low Profile.

-• Number of transistors is 16900 million on Gigabyte GeForce RTX 5050 Gaming OC and 21900 million on Gigabyte GeForce RTX 5060 OC Low Profile.
+• The number of transistors is 16900 million on Gigabyte GeForce RTX 5050 Gaming OC and 21900 million on Gigabyte GeForce RTX 5060 OC Low Profile.

-• Width is 280 mm on Gigabyte GeForce RTX 5050 Gaming OC and 182 mm on Gigabyte GeForce RTX 5060 OC Low Profile.
+• Card width is 280 mm on Gigabyte GeForce RTX 5050 Gaming OC and 182 mm on Gigabyte GeForce RTX 5060 OC Low Profile.

-• Height is 117 mm on Gigabyte GeForce RTX 5050 Gaming OC and 69 mm on Gigabyte GeForce RTX 5060 OC Low Profile.
+• Card height is 117 mm on Gigabyte GeForce RTX 5050 Gaming OC and 69 mm on Gigabyte GeForce RTX 5060 OC Low Profile.

 Specs Comparison